Skip to Content

 TOS Hash Algorithm

 TOS Hash is a cutting-edge cryptographic hash function specifically designed for the TOS Network blockchain.
-Built on the principle of “Don’t Trust, Verify it”, TOS Hash provides quantum resistance, AI-mining optimization, and exceptional security properties.
+Built on the principle of “Don’t Trust, Verify it”, TOS Hash provides quantum resistance, GPU optimization, and exceptional security properties.

 Overview